-This view lists the questions, for the category selected in the Categories, that can be answered for you by Foglight for Hyper-V.
+This view lists the questions, for the category selected in the Categories, that can be answered for you by Hyper-V Monitoring in Foglight Evolve Cloud.

 Click a question in the list to select it.

 If the list of questions is long and you want to narrow it down, search for a particular text string using the Search Questions box.